rancher/docs/content/rancher/v2.x/en/cluster-provisioning/imported-clusters/_index.md

 ### Importing a Cluster

 > **Prerequisites:** If you are importing a K3s cluster, make sure the `cluster.yml` is readable.
 It is protected by default.
+For details, refer to [Configuring a K3s cluster to enable importation to Rancher.](#configuring-a-k3s-cluster-to-enable-importation-to-rancher)

 1. From the **Clusters** page, click **Add Cluster**.
 2. Choose **Import**.